This is the multi-page printable view of this section. Click here to print.

 }

-5. Enter the OPA Query Statement to validate the rule in the following format: data.<package-name>.<function-name>.
-For the example above the query statement is data.examples.match_package_version_score.
+5. Enter the OPA Query Statement for the rule in the following format: data.<package-name>.<function-name>.
+For the example, the query statement is data.examples.match_package_version_score in the above Rego rule.

 6. Select the Resource Kinds required to evaluate the policy.
 For the example above the required resource kinds are PackageVersion and Metric.